Canon T6s vs Pentax K-1

 Travel and landscape photographers will find it useful that the K-1 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the T6s and the K-1 have been discontinued, but can regularly be found used on eBay.
+Both the T6s and the K-1 have been discontinued, but can regularly be found used on ebay.
 The T6s was replaced by the Canon 77D, while the K-1 was followed by the Pentax K-1 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.
+Further information on the features and operation of the T6s and K-1 can be found, respectively, in the Canon T6s Manual (free pdf) or the online Pentax K-1 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon T6s or the Pentax K-1 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.